Quantum optics in MATLAB: Quantum states in MATLAB

 \subsection{Superposition of Number States}

 In the previous subsection, we mapped the number states to columns of an identity matrix.
-For example, $n$-photon state $\ket{n}$ is mapped to $(n+1)$th column.
+For example, $n$-photon state $\ket{n}$ is mapped to $(n+1)$th column of the identity matrix.
 Now, using this mapping, let us we write the following superposition state in MATLAB: